NIRISS Aperture Masking Interferometry APT Template

 There are 2 options for Acq Mode, based on the M-band magnitude of the target which is specified in the AMI Template Parameters article: AMIBRIGHT and AMIFAINT.

 See also: NIRISS Detector Readout Patterns

-The only permitted ACQ readout pattern for AMIBRIGHT is NISRAPID.
+The only permitted Acq Readout Pattern for AMIBRIGHT is NISRAPID.
 Both NIS and NISRAPID are available readout patterns when the Acq Mode is AMIFAINT.
-The observer can specify the Acq Groups/Int (3, 5, 7, 9, 11, 13, 15, 17, 19), where a group is defined by the number of frames in an integration (for NISRAPID) or by the number of frames in an integration divided by 4 (for NIS).
+The observer can specify the Acq Groups/Int (3, 5, 7, 9, 11, 13, 15, 17, 19), where Acq Groups/Int is defined by the number of frames in an integration (for NISRAPID) or by the number of frames in an integration divided by 4 (for NIS).

 The ETC workbook identification number used to determine the exposure parameters for the TA can be entered in the ETC Wkbk.
 Calc ID field.
 Though this input is optional, it is strongly recommended to provide this information so the TA can be assessed during technical reviews to ensure the observation can be executed correctly.

 Allowed options for Subarray are FULL and SUB80.
 Observations of bright and compact targets can make use of an 80 × 80 subarray (SUB80).
 Target acquisition is required if observing with a subarray.
 See the NIRISS AMI article for the limiting Vega magnitudes accessible with the SUB80 and FULL subarrays for the various filters.

 To set up a science observation or PSF reference star observation, Add an observation to include it in the Filters dialog box.
 Select the Filter for the observation, where allowed options are F277W, F380M, F430M, F480M.

 The only supported Readout Pattern for the SUB80 array is NISRAPID.
 For the FULL array both NIS and NISRAPID readout patterns are supported.
 Specify: